klavinslab/crush/README.md

 Pushing Code
 ===

 After editing code, you can push it back to an Aquarium instance.
-On the command like, change to a directory containing either library code or operation type code.
+On the command line, change to a directory containing either library code or operation type code.
 Then do

 ```bash
 crush push